Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

 \subsection{Implementation}

-\toolname is built on top of Coming~\cite{martinez2019coming}.
-Coming is designed to mine instances of code change patterns in Git repositories.
-We extend Coming by adding change pattern specifications and post-matching rules for the considered repair systems.
-The post-matching rules are implemented in Java and the patterns are represented in \textit{change pattern specification language} \cite{martinez2019coming} as noted in \autoref{sec:change_pattern_specification}.
-For all systems based on code reuse, \toolname considers that the scope of ingredients is at the \textit{same file} level.
-This means a \repairspacecommit must utilize ingredients from the same file as the repair location.
-For sake of open science, \toolname is publicly available \cite{RSCommitDetector}.
+We implement a prototype of our proposed method called \toolname. \toolname is built on top of Coming~\cite{martinez2019coming}.
+Coming is designed to mine instances of code change patterns in Git repositories. \toolname extends Coming by adding strategy specifications and post-matching rules for the considered repair approaches.
+The post-matching rules are implemented in Java and the strategy specifications are represented in the \textit{change pattern specification language} \cite{martinez2019coming} as noted in \autoref{sec:change_pattern_specification}.
+For all approaches based on code reuse, \toolname considers that the scope of ingredients is the \textit{same file} level.
+This means a \repairspacecommit must utilize ingredients from the same file as the repair location. \revisiontwo{Note that previous studies show that among human made patches that reuse existing ingredients, in 65\% of the cases all ingredients are selected from the exact same file \cite{yang2021were}.
+Therefore, we select the file scope as it helps us simplify the experiments without loss of generality.} For sake of open science, \toolname is made publicly available \cite{RSCommitDetector}.